apache/apisix-website/website/blog/2021/09/06/python-helps-you-quickly-with-Apache-APISIX-development.md

 The execution order of multilingual plugins is defined in the `ext-plugin-*` plugin configuration entry, and like other plugins, they can be enabled and redefined on the fly.

-## Deployment testing
+## Deploy test

 ### Base runtime environment

 - Apache APISIX 2.7
 - Python 3.6+

-`Apache APISIX`
-Please refer to the [Apache APISIX official documentation: How to build Apache APISIX](https://github.com/apache/apisix/blob/master/docs/en/latest/how-to-build.md) for details. )
+To deploy Apache APISIX, please refer to the [Apache APISIX official documentation: How to build Apache APISIX](https://github.com/apache/apisix/blob/master/docs/en/latest/how-to-build.md) for details.
-To deploy.

 ### Download and install Python Runner